LucasLMC/dashboard_ci4/README.md

 Encapsulated are a php8.1 and mysql container with respective names web-1 and db-1.

-To know more about code-igniter access [forum](https://codeigniter.com/user_guide/index.html)
+To know more about code-igniter access [code-igniter 4 docs](https://codeigniter.com/user_guide/index.html)